SonnyK33/obsidian/Trade Wars are Class Wars - WIP.md

 **Takeaways**
 1) The connection between trade and imperialism is connected with income inequality.
 If they want sell goods at high prices without paying their workers fair wages, they'll need to sell the excess good to someone.
 Forcing the colonies to pay for their goods by accumulating debt solved this problem.
 The debts also created another way to exert control.
 What foreign policies today fit this same pattern?
 2) Savings vs Wage development models as linked systems.
 3) I think the point is that if savings are increased at the expense of consumption, investment must increase to offset this.
-Or else the savings will just be sent abroad to finance someone else’s investment.It’s possible to have a high savings rate but still insufficient investment.
+Or else the savings will just be sent abroad to finance someone else’s investment.
+It’s possible to have a high savings rate but still insufficient investment.
 High savings brought on by restraining consumption will keep demand depressed.
 This will discourage investment as many won’t be profitable with such a low level of consumption.
 It also leads to unprofitable and unviable wasteful investments.
+4) Today, most surplus countries are lenders rather than shareholders (what drove this?)
+5) An unequal distribution of political power in both deficit and surplus countries causes the current imbalances.
+The size of the inflows is also to blame.
+When deficit countries receive sums they can’t handle they’re bound to be directed at poor investments.
+6) The balance of payments must be looked at globally and not just through bilateral flows.
+In the above example, Germany’s trade deficit was not primarily with France but global.
+Bilateral capital flows also don’t have to match bilateral trade flows.
+For instance, since 2015, capital flow from china to the US has shrunk while the trade deficit hasn’t.
+That’s because much of the gap is financed by European savers - this is an important point from a systems point of view.
+Each country is a system interacting with other systems.
+Complications arise at the interface between two of them, and impacts are hard to forecast.
+	1) A good example is the Mexico/US trade relationship.
+Trump wanted Mexico to import more from the US.
+But Mexico is also a deficit country and diverts some global savings away from the US (helping the US deficit).
+If it imported less from non-US countries, it may increase savings, and the other countries may, in turn, import less from the US.
+The only way Mexico could potentially help the US deficit would be for it to increase its overall trade deficit, and even that may not work as the other countries may save more.
+Mexico would also need to finance its bigger deficit with debt, increasing its own instability.
+It shows how complex these systems are.